 Conversion of Quarter-Hours and Units.
 All transfer credit processed from quarter-hour institutions will be converted to semester credits at UW-La Crosse.
 Similarly, course work measured in units will be converted to semester credits.
 This will ensure you will receive the equivalent number of credits.
 To make the quarter-hour to semester-hour conversion, we will multiply your quarter credits by .666.
 For example, if you have 40 quarter credits (40 x .666 = 26.64), you will receive 27 semester credits.

 Grade Point Average.
-Grades received in the courses transferred into UW-La Crosse will not be calculated into your UW-La Crosse grade point average.
+Grades received in the courses transferred into UW-La Crosse will not be calculated into your UW-La Crosse resident grade point average.
+Some select programs utilize transfer grades when determining GPA for admission purposes.